 "Don't do it just because everybody is doing it," Featherston said.
 "Do it because you got some really good business value."

-CIOs must plan for the complexities involved and first make sure that they have their operations and processes in place to manage a multi-cloud environment, he said.
+CIOs must for the complexities involved and make sure that they have their operations and processes in place to manage a multi-cloud environment, he said.
 They should manage and consolidate how they are consuming their resources, and consider how they are being billed for those resources, he added.